 Da Auld Methodist Kirk

-Amy is a Shetland born artist.
-Studied Printmaking at Gray’s School of Art, and the Royal College of Art.
-Led Children’s Shetland Arts Schools Program 2015-2018.
-Look Again Festival, she dedbuted her first spoken word performance piece ‘Mooth o da Cave’ which was written in contemporary Shetland Dialect.
+Amy is a Shetland born artist who studied Printmaking at Gray’s School of Art and the Royal College of Art.
+Amy led Shetlands Children in the Arts Schools Program from 2015–2018.
+During the 2018 Look Again Festival she debuted her first spoken word performance piece ‘Mooth o da Cave’ which was written in contemporary Shetland Dialect.
 She has since followed this up with a second series of Dialect Performances for Market Gallery in Glasgow.